North by Northwest: Editing and post-production

 In François Truffaut's book-length interview, Hitchcock/Truffaut (1967), Hitchcock said that MGM wanted North by Northwest cut by 15 minutes so the film's length would run under two hours.
 Hitchcock had his agent check his contract, learned that he had absolute control over the final cut, and refused.

 One of Eva Marie Saint's lines in the dining-car seduction scene was redubbed.
 She originally said, "I never make love on an empty stomach", but it was changed in post-production to "I never discuss love on an empty stomach", as the censors considered the original version too risqué.

 Release

 The film opened on July 1, 1959, at the United Artists Theatre in Chicago.
 It had a seven-week run at Radio City Music Hall in August and September 1959.
 One trailer for North by Northwest features Hitchcock presenting himself as the owner of Alfred Hitchcock Travel Agency and telling the viewer he has made a motion picture to advertise these wonderful vacation stops.
+A new 70mm restoration of the film, remastered in 13K resolution from the original VistaVision elements, premiered at the 2024 Tribeca Festival on June 12, 2024, to celebrate the film's 65th anniversary.

 Home media

-North by Northwest was released on the Blu-ray Disc format in the United States on November 3, 2009, by Warner Bros. with a 1080p VC-1 encoding.
+North by Northwest was released on the Blu-ray Disc format in the United States in November 2009, by Warner Bros. with a 1080p VC-1 encoding.
 This release is a special 50th-anniversary edition, restored and remastered from original VistaVision elements.
 A DVD edition was also released.
+A 65th anniversary 4K Ultra HD Blu-ray was released in 2024 by Warner Bros.
+Home Entertainment.